zubenkoruslan/hospitalitai/client/README.md

-# Peritus Frontend (Client)
+# QuizSavvy Frontend (Client)

-This folder contains the frontend application for Peritus, built with React, Vite, TypeScript, and Tailwind CSS.
+This folder contains the frontend application for QuizSavvy, built with React, Vite, TypeScript, and Tailwind CSS.

 ## Getting Started